Part of the Accessibility audit

 Why do iframes need titles?

-Iframes embed separate pages inside your page.
+Iframes embed split pages inside your page.
 Screen readers announce each iframe, and the title tells the user what is inside before they enter.
 Without a title, the user hears 'frame' with no description.

 Does the YouTube embed code include a title?